epics-containers/epics-containers.github.io/docs/tutorials/setup_k8s.md

 sudo scp  /etc/rancher/k3s/k3s.yaml <YOUR_ACCOUNT>@<YOUR_WORKSTATION>:.kube/config
 ```

 If you do have separate workstation then edit the file .kube/config replacing 127.0.0.1 with your server's IP Address.
-For a single machine the file is leftas is.
+For a single machine the file is left as is.

 ### Install helm